The Well-Being Support Ecosystem

 It came down to the difference between welfare and well-being.
 Hearing governments and social workers ask, “How do we see the welfare system become a well-being system?”
 I have a belief that it won’t on its own.
 Systems established in the 1800s like child welfare are naturally resistant to change because they’ve been around so long.
 From there I started asking questions and defining things.
 Once I started reading about naturally occurring ecosystems, I realized, “This is what we need.”
 We’re not asking the government to shift; we’re coming around them to be more effective and address what they can’t.
 We can only end this crisis with collective impact, and that’s what the Well-Being Support Ecosystem is all about.

 Here at For Others, we’re thankful to have team members like Jared who devote so much time, energy, and passion to ending the child welfare crisis in America.
-Over the next few weeks, we’ll speak with the leaders of some of our key partners who implement different aspects of the Well-Being Support Ecosystem across the nation.
-Be sure to follow us on social media to stay up-to-date and share with your friends!
+If you want to join us on mission, consider making a donation today!

 Share this post